compilable/efc/NEW_FEATURES.md

 ### Update the Readme on Linux instalation (portable & non-portable installation)

-### Include the License and Readme document on bin folder for each distribution.

 ### Install script to pull the latest release from the repo.